Students in Lima

 Program Overview

-The Master of Business Administration (MBA) program includes a project-centered international trip, which is required for cohort MBA students and optional for flex MBA students.
+The Master of Business Administration (MBA) program features a project-centered international experience designed to bring global business to life.
+This immersive trip is required for Cohort MBA students and optional for Flex MBA students, with travel taking place approximately halfway through the fall semester.

-Students are encouraged to apply for and secure a passport if they do not already have one, and international students should start the visa application process as soon as possible.
+Students are encouraged to apply for and secure a passport if they do not already have one.
+International students should begin the visa application process as early as possible to ensure timely participation.

 Application Process for MBA Flex Students